If you have been to the Dairy Farm Nature Park, you might have seen this rather quaint abandoned building near the Wallace Education Centre.

 Jerome's great great grandfather came to Singapore from China in the 1890s and lived in the area that would eventually become Dairy Farm and Chestnut Drive.
 His family homestead was there till the late 1980s when the government acquired the land for housing.

 It seems that this particular house was formerly owned by the Cold Storage company that ran the dairy farm.
 The house was staff quarters and was used by the chief veterinarian as well as the General Manager of Dairy Farm in its time.
+The last occupant was Mr Fielding, and thus it is often referred to as Fielding's House.

 So, mystery solved !